radnov/learn-terraform-provision-eks-cluster/README.md

 # TODO
 * Create seed parameter in values.yaml
-* Set default storage class so we don't have specify gp2 on our pvc's
 * Proper DNS handling, I'm merely getting the first ip associated with load balancer hostname...
 In reality, we should properly do a cname forward

 # Learn Terraform - Provision an EKS Cluster